 After two and a half years of writing, my book about my walk across India is now available to buy.

-It can be purchased now on Amazon Kindle.
+It can be purchased now on Amazon Kindle and in Paperback.

 Walking Khush India.
 The paperback version will hopefully be ready before Christmas – make a great stocking filler!

 I am planning to walk the whole width of India, following the Godavari River, the 2nd largest river in India.
 I plan to do this walk unguided, unplanned and alone.
 The walk should be between 1200km and 1500km.
 I am planning walking 30kms every day, and hope to complete the walk between 45 and 60 days.
 There is no recorded history of anyone else attempting this walk; I aim to be the first.

 Please note this is the most direct route, but does not follow the exact course of the river which I will be following.